Jean Hougron

 Jean Hougron (1 July 1923 – 22 May 2001) was a French novelist, famous for a series of novels set in French Indochina in the mid-20th century, which is where he resided and travelled for several years.
 Several of these novels are collected in the series La Nuit Indochinoise (The Indochina Night), which include several best sellers, such as Tu récolteras la tempête (Reap the Wirlwind).

 Life

-Jean Hougron was born on 1 July 1923 to a French Breton family in Calvados, a department of north-western France between Normandy and Brittany.
+Jean Hougron was born on 1 July 1923 to a French Breton family in Colombelles, Calvados, a department of north-western France between Normandy and Brittany.
 He began his professional life as a teacher of English and sciences in north-western towns, then moved south to Marseille to work for one year with an import-export trading firm.
 In his youth, Jean Hougron absolutely wanted to leave France.
 This firm sent him to Indochina in June 1947.
 From there, he exercised several trades, travelling across Vietnam, Laos, Cambodia, Thailand, and southern China, while learning to speak some of the regional languages.
 In 1949, he returned to Saigon, Vietnam, where he worked at the US consulate and then at Radio France Asie, the Asian branch of the French state-owned radio broadcasting corporation.
 He returned to France in 1951.
 He died on 22 May 2001 in Paris.